jstarstech/hostupcmd/README.md

 # HostUpCmd

-HostUpCmd is a tool to execute a command on the host up or down is detected.
+HostUpCmd is a tool to execute a command when a host is detected as up or down.

 ## Installation and Usage